tiffgerst/cosmwasm-book/src/basics/state.md

 is proper each time.
 This is often the way we test our contract - we execute bunch o messages on the contract, and then we query it for some data, verifying if query responses are like expected.

-We have had to use a mock api for the test app to ensure test addresses are deemed valid.
-While we are using the prefix "inj" for "injective" you can change this to be whatever you like.

 We are doing a pretty good job developing our contract.
 Now it is time to use the state and allow for some executions.